Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Experiments and Analysis

-\smallsec{Quantitative Evaluation.} As shown in \tabref{tab:sid_comp} and \tabref{tab:eld_comp}, our method outperforms previous calibration-based methods under extremely low-light environments.
-The domain gap between synthetic noise and real noise would be magnified with a large ratio ($\times 250$ and $\times 300$), leading to a performance drop on training with synthetic noise, as shown in the comparison between ELD~\cite{wei2021physics} and SID~\cite{chen2018learning}.
-In addition, DNN model based methods often yield more discrepancies than calibration-based methods.
-In particular, different system gains are not taken into consideration by Kristina \etal~\cite{monakhova2022dancing}.
-However, our method alleviates this discrepancy by fine-tuning with few-shot real data, thus achieving better performance under $\times 100$ and $\times 250$ digital gain, as shown in \tabref{tab:sid_comp}.
-AINDNet~\cite{kim2020transfer} would also achieve better performance under extremely dark scenes with a noise model of less discrepancy.
-The noise model deviation does not affect the denoising ability under small additional digital gain, as shown in \tabref{tab:eld_comp}.
-Nevertheless, our method shows superiority under extremely low-light scenes, also in different camera models.
-Notice that, \framework~introduces less training cost, both in data requirement and training iterations, compared with other methods.
+\smallsec{Quantitative Evaluation.} As demonstrated in \tabref{tab:sid_comp}, \tabref{tab:eld_comp} and \tabref{tab:multiraw_comp}, our approach surpasses previous calibration-based methods in denoising performance under extremely low-light conditions.
+The disparity between synthetic and real noise is exacerbated with a substantial ratio ($\times 250$ and $\times 300$), resulting in diminished performance during training with synthetic noise.
+This is exemplified in comparing ELD~\cite{wei2021physics} and SID~\cite{chen2018learning}.
+Moreover, DNN model-based methods often exhibit more significant discrepancies than calibration-based methods, with Kristina \etCite{monakhova2022dancing} failing to account for different system gains.
+Our method mitigates this discrepancy by fine-tuning with few-shot real data, achieving superior performance under $\times 100$ and $\times 250$ digital gain, as detailed in \tabref{tab:sid_comp}.
+AINDNet~\cite{kim2020transfer} also demonstrates enhanced performance under extremely dark scenes, benefitting from a noise model with reduced deviation.
+Notably, the noise model deviation has minimal impact on denoising efficacy under small additional digital gain, even may enhance performance, as illustrated in \tabref{tab:eld_comp}.
+Discussions related to this phenomenon can be found in \secref{sec:discuss}.
+Significantly, our method exhibits superiority under extremely low-light scenes, even across different camera models.
+Additionally, when compared to alternative methods, \framework~introduces lower training costs in terms of data requirements, training iterations, and training time.